Why the house of represen-tatives?

 - It can support other races.
 It’s about the House in 2018—and so much more.
 By strengthening local leadership, we are building permanent infrastructure that will also support local and statewide races and create new candidate pipelines, because the long game is to take back statehouses, and other offices, too.

-- It’s replicable.
+- It’s replicable and will remain in place after 2018.
 Tools used to help these organizations can be shared across networks of progressive groups and local advocacy organizations nationally, helping them become more effective and sustainable.
+These organizations are committed to not only remaining in district after 2018 but building on their volunteer infrastructure for future elections.

 what are the "right tactics"?